relojac/TimelessRPUtils/README.md

-# READ ME FIRST!
-there are a few concerns about safety like malware and such, especially with the **Infinite Yield** plugin injection with the *nothingiswatching* Addon.

-this is exactly the reason why the entire script with its libraries and APIs, as well as the IY plugin and whatever assets the script might use are all open-source and found *right here*.

-i trust you to be a competent human being and know what you're executing before you execute it; **read the code**.

-this is also the reason why some features can be disabled, and that includes the IY plugin.

-thanks.

 # hello!
 > [!NOTE]
 > in case you didn't know already, this tool was made by **relojac**! you can check out my stuff [here](https://www.youtube.com/@relojac) or [here](https://www.youtube.com/@r_lojac)...